featured image - how to sell a property

 2. Overvaluing your properties: While it is important to understand the value of your properties, it is equally important not to overvalue them.
 Setting an unrealistic asking price can deter potential buyers and result in a longer time on the market.
 This is even more important if the market is rapidly shifting.

-4. Not using a professional property agent: A professional property agent can help you navigate the selling process, from listing your properties to negotiating with potential buyers.
+4. Not using a pr agent: A professional property agent can help you navigate the selling process, from listing your properties to negotiating with potential buyers.
 Not using an agent can result in a longer time on the market or a lower sale price.

 5. Failing to disclose important information: It is important to disclose any important information about your properties to potential buyers, such as any necessary repairs or known issues.
 Failing to do so can lead to legal issues and potential lawsuits.